Antonio Area Freeway System

 to get the Loop 1604 West extension tabled, at least for the time

 being.
-As you might imagine, these events added some uncertainty
+As one might imagine, these events added some uncertainty

 to the entire project.
 However, TxDOT awarded the construction